Belfort and slaved and slaved over it – lacking sleep, sustenance and hygiene – until it became the game it is today.

 Jay: And astute observers of the final game board can see that you are correct!
 Thanks for your time and effort, Seth!
-Belfort wouldn't be the same without you!
+Belfort wouldn't be the same without you!•••

-Now let's take you into the creative world of one Josh Cappel.
+Josh Cappel.
 Hailing from Toronto, Josh is a fellow member of the "Game Artisans of Canadian" and his artistic skills grace many a game, including Pandemic, Endeavor, Terra Prime, and the upcoming Pirates vs. Dinosaurs, to name but a few.
 He is also the co-designer behind Wasabi (currently enjoying its third printing, thank you very much) alongside Adam Gertzbein.
 So the fact that he had time to talk to us was pretty fortunate!

 Jay: Hey, Josh, thanks for your time!
 First off, although it's been said many times, thank you so much for the beautiful art for Belfort!
 We love it!

 Sen: Absolutely!
 So tell us – how did you come to be the artist for this project?

 Josh: A mysterious scroll was appeared on my windowsill one morning.
 I cracked the seal and before I knew it I was magically bound to the task of illustrating Belfort.
 Okay, not really…